learn-co-curriculum/hs-advanced-web-design-teachers-guide-loops/README.md

 ###Concept

+A loop is one of the foundational tools in any programmers toolkit.
+It allows a bit of code to be repeated many times.
+This can be useful in many circumstances but is often used in conjunction with arrays.
+Arrays can have any number of elements and a loop allows us to access each one of those elements and do something with it.

+Let's start with an example array of numbers.
-+ Let’s make a new array but use numbers now.
-Get an example set from a student and make an integer based array. <b>Ask a few review questions (add a number? index? etc…)</b>
+*Get an example set from a student and make an integer based array.
+(Ask a few review questions: add a number? index? etc…)*

 + Ok, what if we want to do something to each number.
 Like add one to each number.
 We could do it manually: numbers[0] = numbers[0] +1, etc. but that would take forever
 + A better way to do this is to set up a little machine with instructions on how to iterate (go through) every number in the array and do something specific to each one.
 + We do this in javascript with something called a for loop.
 Here is the syntax of what a for loop looks like: